21 Nov Natural Repellent to Keep Mosquitos Out of Your Yard

 Swimming pools do not pose a problem as long as they are chlorinated and the filters are in working order.

-Avoid Mosquitos By Keeping A Tidy Lawn
+4. Avoid Mosquito Bites By Keeping A Tidy Lawn

 Mosquitos don’t just feed on blood but also plant nectar so tall grasses, shrubs and bushes make ideal spots for them stay cool and out of the hot summer sun.
 Make sure that the area surrounding your home is free of brush and leaf piles, move the leftover firewood away from the house and ensure that the lawn is trimmed.
 These all make your spaces less appealing to mosquitoes.
 Evening out low and rough spots in the terrain with topsoil or grass seed not only makes the lawn look nicer but it also reduces puddles (source).